Hindu Minority and Guardianship Act, 1956: Abilities of natural guardians

 Natural guardians can take actions that will benefit and protect the minor and his or her property.
 However, the guardian cannot sign a personal covenant for the minor.
-The guardian cannot sell, mortgage or give away any part of the minor’s immovable property, lease this property for more than five years, or lease the property for more than one year after the child becomes eighteen.
+The guardian cannot sell, mortgage or give away any part of the minor's immovable property, lease this property for more than five years, or lease the property for more than one year after the child becomes eighteen.

 Minors and property

 A child cannot act as a guardian of property of minors.

 For a minor who possesses an undivided interest in joint family property that is already controlled by an adult in that family, a guardian shall not be appointed to manage that undivided interest.

 Welfare of minor

 The welfare of the minor will be the primary consideration in the appointment of a guardian.

+Lacunae

+Feminist scholars have critiqued the law, arguing that it upholds the rights of fathers rather than mothers as the natural guardians of a child.
+They argued that it is based on the concept of heterosexual families and ignores diverse family forms.
+The courts later deduce the principle of the best interests of a minor.
+Several studies show that single mothers, over the years, have approached the courts and compelled them to acknowledge the rights of mothers to be recognized as a sole guardian of a child.